FreeCAD/FreeCAD-documentation/wiki/Compile_on_MacOS.md

 -    `freecad/freecad/netgen`

-You will also need to \"link\" PySide and Shiboken   *
+You will also need to \"link\" PySide and Shiboken:

 ```python
 brew link freecad/freecad/pyside2@5.15.5 freecad/freecad/shiboken2@5.15.5
 ```

-In some cases the packages installed by Homebrew do not use the same Python version   * for example, at the time of this writing PySide2 uses Python 3.10, but boost-python3 uses Python 3.11.
+In some cases the packages installed by Homebrew do not use the same Python version: for example, at the time of this writing PySide2 uses Python 3.10, but boost-python3 uses Python 3.11.
 While it is possible to \"roll back\" the more advanced version (so that in this case boost-python3 uses Python 3.10) this is an advanced operation, and in many cases it is best to wait for an update to the other package.
 If you want to pursue that path anyway, look at the \"brew extract\" command, which you can use to extract a formula into a new cask (typically freecad/freecad).
 You can then edit that formula as needed.

-You will need to set the path to Qt   * Qt5 is currently supported, while support for Qt6 is a work-in-progress.
+You will need to set the path to Qt: Qt5 is currently supported, while support for Qt6 is a work-in-progress.
 Set FREECAD_QT_VERSION to \"Auto\" or \"5\" to select Qt5 (the default).
-On the command line, use something like   *
+On the command line, use something like:

 ```python